groundhog-technologies/mi-auth-client/README.md

 # mi-auth-client
 Use to MI product authorization and authentication

+Client Tool only supports Strapi by default
 ```
 npm install